 - Salt and pepper (optional red pepper flakes).
 To season, to taste.

-Step by Step Workflow for Spinach Cream Sauce
+Step by Step Workflow for Creamy Spinach Sauce

 - Make the base.
 In a sauce pan over medium heat sauté the finely chopped onion until soft.
 Add the minced garlic and sauté another 40 seconds or so.
 Add the white wine and the chicken base and gently stir to combine.
 Allow a couple of minutes for the wine to reduce by about half.

 - Add the main ingredients.
 Add the heavy cream, then simmer the sauce to thicken it just a bit.
 Carefully add the spinach, fold it into the sauce and allow it to wilt – about 2 minutes.

 - Season.
 After you are satisfied with the consistency of the sauce, taste it and season with salt and pepper as needed.

 Salmon with Spinach Cream Sauce

 The easiest way is to pan sear salmon fillet (use this recipe) at the same time you are making the sauce.
 Simply start the salmon on the stove, then transfer it to the oven to finish cooking while you are getting the sauce ready.

 Spinach cream sauce also goes great with grilled or oven roasted salmon.